matrix-org/synapse/docs/admin_api/rooms.md

 # DRAFT: Room Details API

-The Room Details admin API allows server admins to get all details of a room, including a list of all room members.
+The Room Details admin API allows server admins to get all details of a room.

 This API is still a draft and details might change!